wavemaker/wm-callrecorder/README.md

     cordova.plugins.callrecord.IsIgnoringBatteryOptimizations(success, failure);

-## 5. Recording File Available Event
+## 5. Recording File Available Event Listener
 ### Note
 Recording service will be running independent of the application, This event is in application layer hence event will not be triggered if
 * App was not launched since the mobile booted